JingYeoh/FragmentRigger/README.md

 * ~~The animation does not perform in different scenarios~~

 ### Using example
->**The library at the least cost of use** is this library's target,Provides powerful api.
+>**At the least cost of use** is this library's target,and this library provides powerful api.
 this library is differ from the existed fragment library.do not need to extend any class,you just only need add one line annotation code.
 you can manage fragments by proxy class,This library uses a plug-in approach to reduce the cost of use.